julienshim/combined_korean_vocabulary_list/README.md

 ### Final steps

-1. Lines of data with a frequency number inherit duplicates without one.
+1. When the vocabularity lists were combined, they were immediately sorted by Korean and part of speech.
+Knowing GO part of speech is shorter than TOPIK, they will be topmost.
+GO data lines also have frequency numbers and we can use frequency numbers to compare the duplicates underneath and have them inherit missing values.
 Again TOPIK part of speech take over if more descriptive.
-If GO already has a hint, GO hints take priority.
+However, if GO already has a hint, GO hints take priority.

-2. Delete duplicates based on Korean and part of speech.
+2. Delete duplicates based on Korean, part of speech, and hints.